fbound/fbound/docs/advanced_fluent_apis.md

 	}
 }
 ```
-> In practice we would likely not hold and modify an actual `User` instance, but some `UserRecord` that would be used to build and populate a full `User` object in the `finalizeUser` method.
-The _shape_ of the builder, the method signatures, would be the same.
+> In practice, we would likely not hold and modify an actual `User` instance, but some `UserRecord` that would be used to build and populate a full `User` object in the `finalizeUser` method.
+In the `Effective Builder Pattern`, instead of a `UserRecord` the `UserBuilder` contains the individual fields used to create the `User`.
+We will look more at these approaches later.
+For now, I'll say the general _shape_ of the builder, the method signatures, will be the same.

 We can start building some `Users`:
 ```java